-Table 62.06-1 Lamp Post Banners
+Table 8.06-1 Lamp Post Banners

 Standard/Requirement Commercial, Employment/Industrial, and Urban/Mixed Use Zoning District Categories

 1 Allowed?
 Y

-2 Permit required? Υ
+2 Permit required?
+Y

 3 Number allowed 1 per lamp post

 Dimensions

-4 Cumulative area (max-all banner signs-lamp post banners on property) - N/A
+4 Cumulative area (max-all lamp post banners on property) N/A

 5 Individual sign area (max) 8 sf

 6 Height (ft, max) No point of the banner can extend higher than 15' above grade.

-L. ocation

 7 ROW Setback (ft, min) N/A

 8 Spacing from other signs (ft, min) N/A

 Design

 9 Backlight N

 10 Illumination, External N

-Kev to Table 6.04-1: Yes = the sign type or characteristic is permitted: No = the e sign type or characteristic is not permitted: R = the sign type or characteristic is
+Kev to Table 6.04-1: Ves = the sign type or characteristic is permitted: No = the e sign type or characteristic is not permitted: R = the sign type or characteristic is

-Key to Table 6.04-1: Yes = the sign type or characteristic is permitted; No = the sign type or characteristic is not permitted; R = the sign type or characteristic is required; NR = the sign type is permitted for nonresidential uses only; "-"\"\/A" the standard does not apply; sf =s square feet; ' = feet.
-For zoning district categories, see Section 68.01.
+Key to Table 6.04-1: Yes = the sign type or characteristic is permitted; No = the sign type or characteristic is not permitted; R = the sign type or characteristic is required; NR = the sign type is permitted for nonresidential uses only; "N/A" the standard does not apply; sf =s square feet; ' = feet.
+For zoning district categories, see Section 8.01.

 C. De Minimis Signs.
-De minimis signs must comply with Table 68.06-2 below.
+De minimis signs must comply with Table 8.06-2 below.

-Table 68.06-2 De Minimis Signs
+Table 8.06-2 De Minimis Signs

 Standard/Requirement Any Zoning District Categories

 1 Allowed? Υ

 2 Permit required?
 N

-3 Number allowed - N/A
+3 Number allowed N/A

-Dir mensions
+Dir Dimensions

-4 Cumulative area (max-all de minumis signs-on property) 2 sf 2 sf per building or 2 sf per tenant in a multi-tenant building
+4 Cumulative area (max-all de minumis signs} 2 sf per building or 2 sf per tenant in a multi-tenant building

+Table 8.06-2 De Minimis Signs

+Standard/Requirement Any Zoning District Categories

 5 Individual sign area (max) 1 sf

-6 Height (ft, max) - N/A
+6 Height (ft, max) N/A

-Loc cation

-7 ROW Setback (ft, min) -

-8 Spacing from other signs (ft, min)

-De sign
+Design

-7 Digital Y
+7 Digital Υ

-8 Backlight Y
+8 Backlight Υ

-9 Illumination, External Y
+9 Illumination, External Υ

-10 Illumination, Halo Lit Y
+10 Illumination, Halo Lit Υ

-11 Channel Letters Y
+11 Channel Letters Υ

 12 Animated N

-Kev Key to Table 6.04-1: Yes = the sign type or characteristic is permitted: No = the sign type or characteristic is not permitted: R = the sign type or characteristic is

-Key to Table 6.04-1: Yes = the sign type or characteristic is permitted; No = the sign type or characteristic is not permitted; R = the sign type or characteristic is required; NR = the sign type is permitted for nonresidential uses only; ""N/A" the standard does not apply; sf =s square feet; ' = feet.
-For zoning district categories, see Section 68.01.
+Key to Table 6.04-1: Yes = the sign type or characteristic is permitted; No = the sign type or characteristic is not permitted; R = the sign type or characteristic is required; NR = the sign type is permitted for nonresidential uses only; "N/A" the standard does not apply; sf =s square feet; ' = feet.
+For zoning district categories, see Section 8.01.

-D. Temporary Signs.
-Temporary Signs must comply with Table 68.06-3 below.

-- 1. Sign Permits for Temporary Signs are limited to 120 calendar days within a 12 month period. - a.
-The Sign Permit will Application must include the dates of sign display, which do not have to be consecutive. - b.
+- D. Temporary Signs.
+Temporary Signs must comply with Table 8.06-3. - 1.
+Sign Permits for Temporary Signs are limited to 120 calendar days within a 12 month period. - a.
+The Sign Permit Application must include the dates of sign display, which do not have to be consecutive. - b.
 Signs must be removed prior to Sign Permit expiration. - c.
 The Zoning Administrator may grant extensions to a Sign Permit for a Temporary Sign based on written justification for the need of an extension.

-Table 68.06-3 Temporary Signs
+Table 8.06-3 Temporary Signs

 Standard/Requirement Any Zoning District Categories

 1 Allowed? Υ

 2 Permit required? Υ

 3 Number allowed N/A

-Dir Dimensions
+Dimensions

-4 Cumulative area (max-all temporary signs) - N/A
+4 Cumulative area (max-all temporary signs) N/A

 5 Individual sign area (max) 32 sf

 6 Height (ft, max) 8'

-Lo cation
+Loc cation

 7 ROW Setback (ft, min) 5'

 8 Spacing from other signs (ft, min) 20'

-De sign

-Table 🕰 06-3 Temporary Signs

-Standard/Requirement Any Zoning District Categories
+Design

 7 Digital (max. percent of sign area or 30 sf, whichever is greater) N

 8 Backlight N

 9 Illumination, External N

 10 Illumination, Halo Lit N

 11 Channel Letters N

 12 Animated N

+Vov ov to Table 6.04.1: Vac - the sign type or characteristic is permitted.
+No - the sign type or characteristic is